eoinom/AllAboutErik/src/data/musical-journey/musical-friends/musical-friends.md

     name: John Sebastian
     orderNo: 5
     text: >-
+      After I moved back to The Village to stay I started making records, including a demo from a singer I brought down from Boston named Tim Hardin.
 One day I was playing the demo when a next-door neighbor from across the hall on the 4th-floor walk-up apartment I had rented on Prince Street came over and knocked on the door.
 He introduced himself as John Sebastian.
     thumbnailImg: >-
       https://res.cloudinary.com/all-about-erik/image/upload/v1571091738/Musical%20Journey/Musical%20Friends/John-Sebastian_dcpu5o.jpg
   - imgOrientation: portrait